 - Funds in a registered education savings plan and any payments or refunds of payments out of the plan to assist the beneficiary in furthering their education at a post-secondary level are exempt from any enforcement process (but any other payments or refunds out of the plan are NOT exempt);

-If you are wondering how these exemptions will apply in your specific case, then the best thing to do is meet with a Licensed Insolvency Trustee for a free consultation meeting.
+If you are wondering how these exemptions will apply in your specific case, then the best thing to do is book a free consultation meeting with a Licensed Insolvency Trustee at Spergel.

 For additional exemptions, we look to provincial legislation.
 Here you will find some differences between each province.